 So, you’ve made it through 9 months of pregnancy and now that the dust has settled and you are getting down to the joys of motherhood, you are perhaps realising that you might have lost that pregnancy-glow and perhaps haven’t had your anti-wrinkle injections for over a year?
 Frown lines are creeping back and your skin is looking dull and tired?
-This is a familiar story we hear from our patients on a fairly regular basis, and the question for many at this point is whether cosmetic procedures are safe to have when you are breastfeeding?
+This is a familiar story we hear from our patients on a fairly regular basis, and the question for many at this point is what cosmetic treatments are possible when you are breastfeeding?
+This is a time when it is especially important to know who’s hands are treating you and which cosmetic procedures are safe to have so that you can perk up your skin with no risk of harm to your baby.

 What are the facts about cosmetic procedures when breastfeeding?